Bell Labs: 1960s

-On October 1, 1960, the Kwajalein Field Station was announced as a location for the NIKE-ZEUS test program.
+On October 1, 1960, the Kwajalein Field Station was announced as a location for the Nike Zeus test program.
 Mr. R. W. Benfer was the first director to arrive shortly on October 5 for the program.
 Bell Labs designed many of the major system elements and conducted fundamental investigations of phase-controlled scanning antenna arrays.

-In December 1960, Ali Javan, PhD physicist from the university of Teheran, Iran with help by Rolf Seebach and his associates William Bennett and Donald Heriot, successfully operated the first gas laser, the first continuous-light laser, operating at an unprecedented accuracy and color purity.
+In December 1960, Ali Javan, PhD physicist from the University of Tehran, Iran with help by Rolf Seebach and his associates William Bennett and Donald Heriot, successfully operated the first gas laser, the first continuous-light laser, operating at an unprecedented accuracy and color purity.

 In 1962, the electret microphone was invented by Gerhard M. Sessler and James E. West.
 Also in 1962, John R. Pierce's vision of communications satellites was realized by the launch of Telstar.

 On July 10, 1962, the Telstar spacecraft was launched into orbit by NASA and it was designed and built by Bell Laboratories.
 The first worldwide television broadcast was July 23, 1962 with a press conference by President Kennedy.

 In Spring 1964, the building of an electronic switching systems center was planned at Bell Laboratories near Naperville, Illinois.
 The building in 1966 would be called Indian Hill, and development work from former electronic switching organization at Holmdel and Systems Equipment Engineering organization would occupy the laboratory with engineers from Western Electric Hawthorne Works.
 Scheduled for work were about 1,200 people when completed in 1966, and peaked at 11,000 before October 2001 Lucent Technologies downsizing occurred.